Stardust-kyun/calla/README.md

 ## Contact

 You can find me on discord at `Stardust-kyun#5994` and matrix at `stardust-kyun:matrix.org`.
+I also have a [discord server](https://discord.gg/38hQb6V8AW) with help available and updates for when new features are added.